 Never fill the food processor more than half full with liquid.
 If there’s too much liquid, it can seep or splash out the sides when you turn the processor on.

-For consistency and even blending of foods, roughly chop up food items before putting them in the food processor’s jar.
+For consistency and even blending of foods, roughly chop up food items before putting them in the food processor’s bowl.

 Remember to scrape down the sides of the food processor bowl when you’re puréeing or chopping.
 Ingredients can stick to the sides and not get puréed or chopped with the rest of the food, leaving you with uneven results.